Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

   </div>
 </div>

-{% include alert-warning.html content="**Note** - v2.0 generated a title change, the previous playbook was referred to as the \"Digital Autopen Playbook\", the update to \"Delegated Digital Signature\" aligns with FPKI and CIO Council terminology for the use case." %}
+{% include alert-warning.html content="**Note** - v2.0 generated a title change, the previous playbook was referred to as the \"Digital Autopen Playbook\", the update to \"Delegated Digital Signature\" aligns with Federal PKI and CIO Council terminology for the use case." %}

 ## Executive Summary